 You may not realize there are other great reasons to refinance:

-If your original down payment was less than 20%, you are probably paying PMI.
+If your original down payment was less than 20%, you are probably paying Private Mortgage Insurance.
 Your home could now have enough equity to refinance and remove it.

 You may want to adjust your term (i.e. 30-year to a 15-year loan) to save money on interest and build wealth.
-This is a great option if you are interested in debt-free homeownership.
+This is a great option if you want to own your home free and clear.

-A lower monthly payment is typically achieved by refinancing into a lower interest rate, or a longer loan term.
-Refinancing this way can affect the amount of interest you pay, so it’s important to consider the total cost when refinancing.learn more
+A lower monthly payment is typically achieved by refinancing into a lower interest rate or a longer loan term.
+This can affect the amount of interest you pay, so it’s important to know the total cost of your mortgage when refinancing.learn more

-By shortening the term of the loan (and making fewer total payments), you can reduce the overall amount of interest you'll pay over the life of the loan.
+By shortening the term of your loan (and making fewer total payments), you can reduce the overall amount of interest you'll pay over the life of the loan.
 A lower interest rate can also help lower the amount of total interest paid when refinancing.learn more

 It is important to see if you can benefit from any of these refinancing reasons so you can align your mortgage with your financial goals.
-Reach out if you need help with the next step.
+Contact us if you need help with the next step!

 Refinancing can be a vital step in paying off your loan early and becoming debt-free.
 Whether you’re looking to convert to a fixed-rate mortgage or lower your loan term, we’ll help you find the home loan you need.